Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6vbB17LkLqk.md

 # [July 20th, 2021 Livestream](../2021-07-20.md)
 ## Q&A: Any plans for last Unreal Engine?
 https://www.youtube.com/watch?v=6vbB17LkLqk
-This question was possibly duplicated with a more recent answer: June 28th, 2022 Livestream Q&A: Will you guys update to Unreal Engine 5? [https://www.youtube.com/watch?v=E-RhxpEtG5Q](https://www.youtube.com/watch?v=E-RhxpEtG5Q)
+This question was possibly duplicated with a more recent answer: [August 23rd, 2022 Livestream Q&A: Still a hard no on Unreal Engine 5?](./yt-8SYfoBpGjv4.md) [https://www.youtube.com/watch?v=8SYfoBpGjv4](https://www.youtube.com/watch?v=8SYfoBpGjv4)

 ### Topics